 When we bottle our wine, rather than use additional sulphites to prevent oxidisation, we use nitrogen.
 We use nitrogen to protect the wine because it’s a flavourless and odourless gas, however when you use nitrogen in winemaking it compresses the flavour and feel – if you think of flavour as a big round ball the nitrogen flattens the back end of the round ball.
 As soon as you do the Mollydooker Shake it releases the nitrogen and the flavour ‘pops back out’ to its full size again.

 Please shake all our red wines up until they are five years old (from their vintage date).
 Please do not shake our whites & rosé because we use very little nitrogen in our winemaking of these wines, because the CO2 that is produced during primary fermentation protects the wine from oxidation.
 Last but not least, please do not shake our sparkling wines because there will be quite an explosion!

 Get step-by-step instructions here!

-Can I shake a Mollydooker Red after it is two years old?
+Can I shake a Mollydooker Red after it is five years old?

 You don’t need to because the nitrogen naturally releases out of the wine by then, however if you do it is not detrimental at all, and it’s always good fun.